motonuko/kcat_prediction_slim/README.md

 # kcat_prediction

-This project provides a code for K_cat prediction for for the natural reactions of wild-type enzymes.
+This project contains the implementation for kcat prediction for natural reactions of wild-type enzymes, as described in our publication:

+> Tomoya Okuno, Naoaki Ono, Md.
+Altaf-Ul-Amin, Shigehiko Kanaya, Self-supervised domain adaptation of protein language model based solely on positive enzyme-reaction pairs, Computational and Structural Biotechnology Journal, 27, 2025, 5441-5449, ISSN 2001-0370, https://doi.org/10.1016/j.csbj.2025.11.045.

 The most of the part of this project is based on Kroll's work: https://github.com/AlexanderKroll/kcat_prediction which is licensed under the MIT License.

 All code in this repository, including modifications and additions, is released under the MIT License.
 See LICENSE for details.

 ## Workflow